gauravvij/text-to-sql-agent/README.md

 **Install Neo:**
 1. Open VS Code
-2. Go to Extensions → search `NeoResearchInc.heyneo`
+2. Go to Extensions → Search for `Neo AI` or directly install from marketplace: [Neo VS Code Extension](https://marketplace.visualstudio.com/items?itemName=NeoResearchInc.heyneo)
 3. Install and authenticate

 **Build this project from scratch with Neo:**